 What To Do

 Check the security/theft indicator light.
 If it’s flashing on the dash after the engine dies, your immobilizer triggered.
 Turn the key to “on” (not start) for 10 minutes until the light goes out, then try again.
 Some cars need a specific unlock sequence.
+This happens more often after a dead battery or after a key fob battery replacement, because the immobilizer loses sync with the ECU.

 Check your fuel level.
 Fuel gauges fail.
 If you’re near empty or haven’t filled up recently, try adding a couple gallons before anything else.
+A fuel gauge sender can read a quarter tank when the tank is bone dry, especially on older vehicles where the float arm has corroded or bent.

 Check for vacuum leaks.
 With the car running briefly, spray carburetor cleaner around intake hoses and the throttle body.
 If the idle changes, you found a leak.
+Pay special attention to the large intake boot between the air filter box and the throttle body.
+A crack there is easy to miss visually but will cause an immediate lean condition and stall.

 Try holding the gas pedal down slightly while starting.
 If it stays running with some throttle, the idle air control valve or throttle body is likely dirty or failing.
+Carbon buildup on the throttle body is especially common on direct-injection engines after 60,000 miles because they lack fuel washing over the intake valves.

 Call a tow if none of the above applies.
 A car that won’t stay running is not safe to drive, and continuing to crank it can damage a failing fuel pump faster.